 In art, science, literature, and in departments of life which we believe to be somewhat removed from our daily living we are hospitable to research, experiment, and innovation.
 Yet, so great is our traditional reverence for authority that an irrational fear arises in most people when experiment is suggested to them.
 Surely there is even greater reason for experiment in the social field than in the scientific.
-It is to be hoped, therefore, that humanity or some portion of it will be given the opportunity in the not too distant future to try its fortune living and developing under an application of freedom corresponding to the early stages of an anarchistic society.
-The belief in freedom assumes that human beings can co-operate.
-They do it even now to a surprising extent, or organized society would be impossible.
-If the devices by which men can harm one another, such as private property, are removed and if the worship of authority can be discarded, co-operation will be spontaneous and inevitable, and the individual will find it his highest calling to contribute to the enrichment of social well-being.
+It is to be hoped, therefore, that humanity or some portion tradition when success was easy, opportunities more plentiful than now, and the economic position of the individual was not likely to become static and hopeless.